alecramsay/pg/docs/index.markdown

     By this definition, each state has exactly one root map.

-3. We generate root maps for 42 states apportioned two or more congressional districts in the 2020 census.
+3. We generate proximal root maps for 42 states apportioned two or more congressional districts in the 2020 census.
 We exclude Hawaii and Maine, due to data issues.